hoxfon/react-native-twilio-programmable-voice/README.md

 // ignore an incoming call
 TwilioVoice.ignore()

-// mute or unmute the call
+// mute or un-mute the call
 // mutedValue must be a boolean TwilioVoice.setMuted(mutedValue)